Skip to content

 • Trek along the Mountain Gorilla and the Chimpanzee

-• Take a Big-5 Uganda Safari Wildlife Experience
+• Take a Big-5 Wildlife Safari Experience

-Uganda’s savanna and wilderness national parks offers an ultimate African Wildlife experience to encounter the Big-5 wildlife and a variety of other game.
-Uganda stands out for its diversity of game-rich habitats and less-crowds of tourists make it an wildlife experience here personal.
-Uganda’s national parks are characterized by savanna grasslands and woodlands, wetlands, open water and forests, providing an-all-round incredible wildlife experience.
-Visitors to these Uganda national parks can undertake a variety of activities including game drives experiences, guided nature-walks, birding and boat cruises.
+Uganda offers a rewarding classic African wildlife experience to encounter the iconic Big-5 game across the country’s savanna and wooded national parks.
+Uganda stands out for its diversity of game-rich habitats and combining with less-crowds of tourists; a wildlife experience here is almost exclusive and personal.
+Uganda’s national parks protects a diversity of habitats characterized by savanna grasslands and woodlands, wetlands, open water and forests, providing an-all-round rewarding wildlife experience.

-On top of Uganda’s must-visit national parks is the remote Kidepo Valley National Park a true African wilderness boasting an incredible diversity of game including its a-thousand-strong herds of Cape buffalo, Cheater, Leopard, Lions and more.
-The expansive Borassus palm-dotted Murchison Falls NP is Uganda’s biggest park popular for its iconic boat cruise on the river Nile to behold the fierce Murchison Falls that occur here.
-The park also boast the largest population of the endangered Nubian Giraffe and Uganda Kob along the Lion, Leopard, Lelwel Hartebeest and more.
+Coming second is Murchison Falls NP, Uganda’s biggest park popular for its iconic boat cruise on the river Nile to behold the fierce Murchison Falls that occur here.
+The borassus palm-dotted park is hosts the largest population of the endangered Nubian Giraffe and Uganda Kob but Lion, Elephant, Leopard, Lelwel Hartebeest and more.

-Crown off your Big 5 list with a guided walk along the endangered Rhinos at Ziwa Rhino sanctuary in their natural home.
+Lastly crown off your Big 5 list with a guided walk along the endangered Rhinos at Ziwa Rhino sanctuary in their natural home.

 • Explore Uganda’s Untamed Culture